ghc-proposals/ghc-proposals/proposals/0000-unify-type-level-literals.rst

     "foo" :: k1 -- Where 'k1' can be Symbol or String, if OverloadedStrings is enabled.
 Defaults to Symbol otherwise.
     'f' :: Char
-    -123 :: Integer
+    -123 :: k2 -- where 'k2' can be Integer or Rational
-    123 :: k2 -- Where 'k2' can be Natural, Integer or Rational
+    123 :: k3 -- Where 'k3' can be Natural, Integer or Rational
     3.14 :: Rational

 While the ``Rational`` literals are the most dubious, they require very minimal changes (since ``Ratio Integer`` will now work correctly "for free") and are needed to satisfy the original impetus for this change.